9.28.2006

 ...

-praised bald men and ordered healed lepers to depilate.
+The Lord's abhorrence of body hair continues.
+In Leviticus he praised bald men and ordered healed lepers to depilate.
 Now he mandates that Levites purify themselves by shaving off all their body hair.
 (And on the eighth day, the Lord created the Abercrombie & Fitch catalog.)

 ...